ChrstphrHll/npc_gen/students/Kymber Korrigash.md

 # Kymber Korrigash
 ---
 ### Description
-- Elf Paladin from Beleriand
+- Elf Paladin from Aldercrown Empire
 - 2nd year Assault student in Jettenia
-- long wavy green hair that's wild, Amber eyes, and Dark Brown skin
+- shoulder length straight blonde hair that's well kept, Amber eyes, and Dark Brown skin
 - Is Just and Physical, and has Abundance as their ideal

 ### Organizations